 o Implementing the Essential Volunteer Management Practices and Volunteer Management Action Plan

-• Complete ongoing assignments and required tasks, including: job readiness training, construction of member portfolio, weekly timesheets, and quarterly reports.
+• Complete ongoing assignments and required tasks, including job readiness training, construction of member portfolios, weekly timesheets, and quarterly reports.

 • Participate in a Site Visit with MCC staff

 • Maintain regular communication with MCC, including checking email no less than weekly